 Wash, rinse, repeat.
 Whenever someone uses that phrase, I always think, they obviously don’t know how long it took me to do a load of laundry before my Apple Watch (let’s just say, the struggle was real).
 Of course, the point is that once we have a system down, it becomes easier to replicate.
 So, when you’ve been successful at planning or goal setting, ask yourself why it worked this time and why you weren’t successful last time.
 For example, when you were successful, ask yourself, did I exercise before tackling that task?
 Did I get a good night’s sleep?
 Did I feel really connected with what I was doing or who I was doing it with?
 And when you’re not successful, ask yourself what decreased your productivity.
 Was I tired?
 Was I anxious?
 Was I constantly interrupted by my kids, my spouse, a work colleague?
 Was my workspace a mess?
 It’s amazing how awareness can help you create your own version of wash, rinse, repeat.

 Look, there are more productivity tools and tricks than there are drink combinations at Starbucks.
 And, just like you weren’t born knowing that a full fat, single, honey latte was your thing, the only way to know which strategies will work for you is to try them.
 And, while I don’t know your Starbucks order, I do know that traditional planners don’t work for our non-linear, ADHD brains (and I have a shelf full of them to prove it).
 That’s why I created the A-OK!
 Every Day unplanner system.
 Designed specifically for the ADHD mind, A-OK!
 Every Day provides a step-by-step system for getting your thoughts and ideas out of your head and into action.
 The initial run sold out within days.
-I’ll be printing a second run before too long.
-Click here to get on the waiting list.
+In replacement of the physical planner I’ll be having the A-OK!
+Every Day Digital Download.
+Click here to get your digital planner.